 He aims for maximum impact by trying to keep the palette as simple as possible.
 Watch closely and you will start identifying the fragments of life affectionately preserved in each piece of vinyl or ceramic before being skilfully strewn into a larger picture.

-How life was like for young Ed Chapman growing up in a creatively stimulating environment?
+How growing up in a creatively stimulating environment helped young Ed Chapman?

-Both parents were always creating art, my mother painting and father sculpting and making props for school plays and that sort of thing and my art efforts were always encouraged too.
+Both of my parents were always creating art, my mother painting and father sculpting and making props for school plays and that sort of thing.
+My art efforts were always encouraged too.
 They also were tough taskmasters as they were really good at their areas of art, they expected me to know perspective when I was about four years old.

 The ’70s and ’80s England saw newer streams of consciousness enter the world of art and music.
 How did that affect your formative years, if at all?

-When I first tried to seek interest in my mosaic icons I was literally told ‘that’s not art’ by a very well known gallery owner.
-Within a few years, the iconic subjects were seen everywhere, as paintings usually do, often really badly done in my opinion, yet still selling in galleries.
-The same gallery owner to his credit has since bought more than one of my mosaics.
+When I first tried to take interest in mosaic icons I was literally told ‘that’s not art’ by a very well known gallery owner.
+Within a few years, the iconic subjects were seen everywhere, as paintings usually do, often really badly done in my opinion, yet still selling in the galleries.
+The same gallery owner, to his credit, has since bought more than one of my mosaics.

-When did you first fell in love with mosaic–art?
-Does having a background in fine arts help in the conceptualisation and execution process of any experimentation?
+When did you first fell in love with mosaic art?
+Does having a background in fine arts help you to conceptualise and create mosaic artworks?

-I had originally always painted and even more created sketches using a pencil.
+In the beginning, I always painted and, even more, created sketches using a pencil.
 Still lives were my forté.
 I still do them to relax, when I can.
-In 1997 I created a mosaic with papers for an A–Level project and was impressed with how a mosaic came together.
+In 1997, I created a mosaic with papers for an A–Level project and was impressed with how the mosaic came together.

-I also was pleased with how relatively easily the medium came to me.
+I was also pleased with how relatively easier the medium was for me.
 I was nowhere near an expert in mosaics — I have since read widely about the medium and studied them up close — but I felt the portrait I made of Kurt Cobain was good enough to pursue.
-By the second torn paper portrait (John Lennon) I felt it may be possible to sell the pictures.
+By the second torn paper portrait (of John Lennon), I felt it may be possible to sell the pictures.

-Have you ever drawn inspiration from such historical work?
+Have you ever drawn inspiration from historical works?
 As an artist how do you see the evolution of this art form?

 I really admire the ancient mosaics.
-They are incredible in technique and often in the subject and in the way they are preserved so well in many cases unlike, say, paintings.
-I draw inspiration from it in the skill employed and the accuracy of the results but I don’t try to emulate it …
+They are incredible in technique and often on the subject.
+They are preserved so well in many cases unlike, say, paintings.
+I draw inspirations from them in the skill employed and the accuracy of the results but I don’t try to emulate them …

-I prefer to use as few pieces as possible to make the mosaic, unlike the equally sized pieces in ancient mosaics.
+I prefer to use as few pieces as possible to make the mosaic, unlike the equally sized pieces in the ancient mosaics.
 As far as evolution, I have many ideas for unique new and valid mosaic styles, smashed vinyl being a recent one I felt had not really been done properly.
-I have been asked to make portraits from all sorts of materials, sugar cubes, toys and coins.
+I have been asked to make portraits using all sorts of materials like sugar cubes, toys and coins.

-I intend to concentrate on materials that can make interesting and accurate likenesses of the subject rather than being a bizarre material and the portrait looks nothing like the subject.
-Computers are playing a big part in interesting portraits in mosaic style and this will continue but they look flat and I think layered mosaics are interesting.
+I intend to concentrate on the materials that can make interesting and accurate likenesses of the subject rather than working with a bizarre material and having the portrait look nothing like the subject.
+Computers are playing a big part in creating interesting portraits in the mosaic style.
+This will continue but they look flat and I think layered mosaics are fare more interesting.

 Colour is everything to me.
-I always have admired work by Van Gogh and Lucien Freud and others in their use of colour among other things, the hyper-real of a pale blue or a bright red or orange in a face is very exciting to me.
+I always have admired work by Vincent van Gogh, Lucien Freud and others in their use of colour among other things, the hyper-real of a pale blue or a bright red or orange in a face is very exciting to me.

 Through your collages, you depict portraits, landscapes and abstractions.
 In the development of one from the other, does it require a conscious adjustment of your thought process?